Affiliate links on Android Authority may earn us a commission. Learn more.

 With the many added features of watchOS 9, the Apple Watch SE 2 isn't just Apple's most affordable option, it's one of the best entry-level smartwatches you can buy.

 If you aren’t an iOS user, none of these will do, of course.
 For better or worse Apple Watches remain singularly compatible with iPhones.
 Luckily there are plenty of Apple Watch alternatives to consider.
 The leading square-shaped device for non-Apple users is the Garmin Venu Sq 2 ($249.99 at Amazon).
 It offers highly-accurate fitness tracking, an SpO2 sensor, and much better battery life.
 Grabbing the Music Edition is also well worth the price hike if you can swing it so you can listen to tunes on the go.

 For a more comprehensive experience, the Samsung Galaxy Watch 5 ($162.57 at Amazon) is currently the best Wear OS watch available.
 It offers useful smartwatch features including the Google Play Store plus a quality build.
 For the best sleep tracking on a budget smartwatch, Fitbit’s smartwatches are also worth considering.
-We weren’t thrilled with the newest generations during our reviews and would recommend the older Versa 3 ($158 at Amazon) or the original Sense ($249.95 at Best Buy).
+We weren’t thrilled with the newest generations during our reviews and would recommend the older Versa 3 ($158 at Amazon) or the original Sense ($168 at Amazon).
 Fitbit’s ecosystem is an especially good fit for anyone new to tracking who wants to focus on the basics.
 Meanwhile, the Google Pixel Watch ($329 at Amazon) offers a unique Wear OS experience with Fitbit integration.
 The device has some shortcomings but is the only option with both the Google Play Store and Fitbit’s tracking suite.

 Again though, if you are already tied into the Apple ecosystem, it’s tough to argue against the Apple Watch SE 2.
 It’s affordable, reliable, and powerful.
 Most importantly, its value is undeniable.